Cart 0

 How do you “do” a swimrun?

-Part of the beauty of Swimrun is that there is no specific standard for an event.
-You run until you hit water and head into swim to the next run leg of the course and so on.
-Swimrun races are usually done as a team, but there are many races that are offering solo categories now.
-The objective is to try to move through nature in as an efficient and clean way as possible.
+Part of the beauty of swimrun is that there is no specific standard course or distance for an event.
+You run until you hit water and swim to the next run leg of the course, continuing this pattern throughout.
+Swimrun races are typically done as a team of two, but many races now offer solo categories.
+Athletes complete 10-50 transitions in a typical race, moving through nature in the most efficient way possible.

 What gear do you need for swimrun?